 Whether you're a seasoned veteran or just starting out, I provide big-label product quality, with the cost-efficiency of a friendly single-source.

 My job is to help your best self emerge in your art, and for your finished work to seriously kick ass.
 In an encouraging way, I guide us through your recording process so that it turns out awesome and stays within your budget.
-I focus on phrasing, articulation, rhythm, intonation, and overall vibe — and help you overcome any issues.
+I focus on songwriting, phrasing, articulation, rhythm, intonation, and overall vibe — and help you overcome any issues.

 We record with state-of-the-art microphones, preamps, clocking and converters for today's sound.
-I have a good sense for what works well in different situations, and fluency in Pro Tools so that our workflow is efficient.
-Rarely will you be waiting for technology to behave.
+I have a good sense for what works well in different situations — and fluency in Pro Tools so that our workflow is efficient.